Chinas Gansu Postpones Exams, Classifies Communities Amid New Wave Of Local Infections - UrduPoint

 China's Gansu Postpones Exams, Classifies Communities Amid New Wave Of Local Infections

-In view of the recent COVID-19 outbreaks, northwest China's Gansu Province has decided to put off its qualification examination for primary and secondary school teachers, the provincial education department announced on Wednesda
+In view of the recent COVID-19 outbreaks, northwest China's Gansu Province has decided to put off its qualification examination for primary and secondary school teachers, the provincial education department announced on Wednesday

 LANZHOU, (APP - UrduPoint / Pakistan Point News - 27th Oct, 2021 ) :In view of the recent COVID-19 outbreaks, northwest China's Gansu Province has decided to put off its qualification examination for Primary and secondary school teachers, the provincial education department announced on Wednesday.